MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 MXC will be the largest Layer-3 IoT solution on Arbitrum ecosystem, bringing tremendous real-world items to NFT world and data to the blockchain.
 Undoubtedly each real-world item and each piece of data has its own value, and this kind of value is not from pure financial speculations, the value comes from real economy that serves our food, sports, transportation every day.

-MXC is going to leverage the real-world economy to build the first stable coin backed by items like Gin, Bike sensors, Nike shoes etc. Along with the tokens created on DataHighway like Ride token, Park token and MXC, DHX, BTC, the MXC stable coin has a basket ranging from NFT to tokens to back the stable coin from the real-world economy.
+MXC is going to leverage the real-world economy to build the first stable coin backed by items like Gin, Bike sensors, Nike shoes etc. Along with the tokens created on zkEVM like Ride token, Park token and MXC, DHX, BTC, the MXC stable coin has a basket ranging from NFT to tokens to back the stable coin from the real-world economy.

+XSD, in conjunction with MXC and DHX, aims to empower individuals and companies to generate and circulate XSD within their unique economic systems, supporting their specific business requirements.
+The objective is to transform the existing financial landscape, where the majority of stable coins and fiat currencies rely on the backing of US treasury bonds.
+With a staggering 30 trillion USD in US treasury bonds and only 4 trillion in gold and other reserves held by the US Treasury and Federal Reserve, this initiative seeks to establish a more decentralized and diverse foundation for global financial systems.